kentotak/rsdp/paper/guidebook.md

 └───pillar
     └───series1
         ├───raw
-        │   └───x
+        │   └───0
-        │   └───y*
+        │   └───45
-        │   └───45*
+        │   └───90
         ├───processed**
-        │   └───x
+        │   └───0
-        │   └───y*
+        │   └───45
-        │   └───45*
+        │   └───90
         └───results**
             └───depth_profiling**
 ```
 \* Optional directories.
 \** These directories will be created automatically after relevant functions have been executed or if they already exist.

 The 'workfolder' shown below is the directory where all modified files are located, such as the analyzed images and the DIC files.
-It is generally located in `/sample/pillar/series/processed/x` (or `/y` or `/45`, see [Data selection](#data-selection)).
+It is generally located in `/sample/pillar/series/processed/0` (or `/45` or `/90`, see [Data selection](#data-selection)).

 <table>
     <tr>